Hainault, London: Demographics

 The largest ethnic group in the Hainault ward of Redbridge in the 2011 census was White British, at 60.7% of the population.
 This was followed by Other White at 8.4% of the population and Black African at 5.7%.

 55.9% of the population identified as Christians, with 8.6% of the population identifying as Muslim and 7% not stating a religion.

 Transport

 The nearest London Underground stations are Hainault and Grange Hill on the Central line.

 The area is directly served by London bus routes 150, 247, 362, 462, and N8.

 Sport

-Hainault Athletic Football Club were formed in the Summer of 2005, they started playing in the Independent Sunday League where in there first season they won the Independent Sunday League Division 3 title and the Division 3 Cup.
+Hainault Athletic Football Club were formed in the Summer of 2005, they started playing in the Independent Sunday League where in their first season they won the Independent Sunday League Division 3 title and the Division 3 Cup.

 The Club then joined the Essex Sunday League Combination where they were Division 2 Runners up.

 The Club now play in the Essex Sunday Corinthian League.

 Manford Way FC was formed in 1946 (known during the first year as Chigwell Labour Club).
 They played on a field opposite Grange Crescent, near Grange Hill Station, now houses; the club currently play in the Essex Olympian League.
 Manford Way is the main road that runs through the Hainault Estate.